News/Blog

 In conjunction with the Friends of Steyning Parish Church, we arranged a coach trip to Winchester on 20th May 2025 to see the Hospital of St Cross and the Cathedral.
 The Hospital of St Cross is a medieval alms house which has a fine Norman church.
 The masons who carved in the church are thought to have carved in our church as well.
 A financial scandal at the Hospital provided the idea for the plot of The Warden in Trollope’s Barchester novels.
 We also had a tour of the Cathedral, which included the 12th Century Winchester Bible and the Kings and Scribes Exhibition about the Wessex Royal Family.
 A full account of the trip can be found in the Events Section or by following this link Winchester trip.

-Annual General Meeting
+Annual General Meeting for 2025

 The Local Heritage List